Air Conditioning Repair Specialist (ACY1) Technical Certificate of Credit

-The Air Conditioning Repair Specialist TCC is a series of courses designed to prepare students for positions in the maintenance and repair of air conditioning systems.
-A combination of theory and practical application provide for the necessary skills to support industry requirements.
+Purpose: The Air Conditioning Repair Specialist certificate program is a series of courses designed to prepare students for positions in the maintenance and repair of air conditioning systems.

 - Submit a completed application and application fee